 03.01 General Guidance

 The focus of this inspection procedure is to determine whether the CoC holder is designing, fabricating, testing, and maintaining transportation packagings in accordance with the SARP, CoC, and NRC-approved QAP.
 The purpose of the inspection is to verify that transportation packagings are safe to use.

+If the inspector has questions or concerns that require additional technical or regulatory support, additional guidance can be found in IMC 2690 for obtaining additional support from headquarters.

 03.02 Specific Guidance

 Inspection Requirement 02.01.
 The SARP describes design, fabrication, test, and maintenance commitments and functions for a given transportation packaging.
 The CoC is a document issued by NRC to specify acceptable transportation package requirements.
 A listing of transportation packagings that are registered to QAP holders is maintained by the Office of Nuclear Materials Safety and Safeguards, Division of Fuel Management (NMSS/DFM).
 This listing identifies the packagings for which the QAP holder is registered as the primary and secondary CoC holder.
 The primary CoC holder is responsible for maintaining a data package containing all records related to certification, design, design changes, and fabrication for that transportation packaging.
 A secondary CoC holder is normally a user-only of that packaging.